jhonlima97/landing-page/README.md

 # Developing environment
 Run `npm start` for a dev server.
 For default to `http://localhost:4200/`.

-To test the API: run node server.js
+To test the API run:
+ng build
+node server.js

 endpoints: explore, reviews, posts

 Access to:-----> http://localhost:3000/api/endpoints and search for the endpoint you want.